drupalcommerce/commerce-docs/v2/contributing/developing.md

     # Change the desired files.
     git commit -a -m "Addressed feedback."
-    git push -f fork 2276369-fix-product-form-notice
+    git push fork 2276369-fix-product-form-notice

 Updating the branch will automatically update the related pull request.

 ## Keeping up to date

-Your forked repository and the original one (called *origin*) will eventually out of sync. <br>
+Your forked repository and the original one (called *origin*) will eventually get out of sync. <br>
 Periodically update your fork by doing:

     # Update your local branch.